 Broadly, my work uses quantitative methods to investigate the roles of education, organizations, and occupations in reproducing or disrupting economic inequalities.
-I am particularly interested in how individuals' economic outcomes are shaped by the interaction between their individual characteristics and opportunity structures.
-Much of my current work examines the relationship between individuals' pre-labor market skills and long-term economic outcomes, with a focus on how these relationships vary at the intersection of gender and educational attainment.
-Building on my dissertation research (detailed below), my postdoc project explores how psychosocial and academic skills in adolescence are related to different aspects of retirement preparation.
+I am particularly interested in how economic outcomes are shaped by the interaction between individuals' characteristics and opportunity structures.
+Much of my current work examines the relationship between individuals' pre-labor market characteristics and long-term economic outcomes, with a focus on how these relationships vary at the intersection of gender and educational attainment.
 Other current work falls under two general topics of research: (1) economic and educational inequalities tied to spatial variation in local labor market opportunities and (2) gender inequality in STEM occupations.

 Education and Training

 Prior to graduate school, I worked as an attorney for four years in St. Louis, Missouri.
-My practice focused primarily on fiduciary and trust/estate litigation, estate planning, and trust and estate administration (including property transfers, guardian/conservatorships, and special needs trusts).
+My practice focused primarily on fiduciary litigation, estate planning, and trust and estate administration (including property transfers, guardian/conservatorships, and special needs trusts).
 My professional experience informs my understanding of the complex financial world individuals navigate to build and maintain economic security, intra- and inter-generational family and wealth dynamics, and unique risks faced by vulnerable populations.

 Motivation and Perspective